 After a short time, she was able to locate a car for us.
 Mike was relieved.
 It’s already a little nerve-racking to drive in another country, let alone in a car you aren’t super comfortable driving.
 After the necessary paperwork, we were on our way.

-Lesson 2 – Take the Most Popular Car for a Successful Roadtrip, Even if it’s the Manual
+Lesson 2 – Take The Most Popular Car, Even If It’s A Manual

 We wanted to do a little exploring in Popayan, Colombia, so we packed up the car with all of our belongings and drove around.
 Popayan, Colombia is a charming colonial city known for its well-preserved architecture and white-washed buildings, and has the nickname “The White City.”